Irakly Andronikov

+Biography

 Irakly Andronikov came from a Georgian noble family of Andronikashvili (Andronikov) and was born in Saint Petersburg.
 His father Luarsab Nikolaevich Andronikov was a lawyer whom the Russian Provisional Government appointed Senate Criminal Department Secretary in 1917.
 Irakly's mother Yekaterina Gurevich came from an artistic Gurevich-Ilyin family.
 Irakly's maternal grandfather Yakov Gurevich was the founder of Bestuzhev Courses, the first Russian tertiary school for women.
 Irakly's grandmother Lyubov Gurevich (née Ilyina) was a daughter of architect Ivan Ivanovich Ilyin (one of the builders of the Grand Kremlin Palace) and an aunt of philosopher Ivan Ilyin.
 His aunt Liubov Gurevich and uncle Yakov Yakovlevich Gurevich were notable writers and magazine editors.
-Irakly's younger brother Elepter Andronikashvili was a notable physicist.
+Irakly's younger brother Elephter Andronikashvili was a notable physicist.

 In 1918 Luarsab was invited to teach philosophy at Tula State Pedagogical Institute in Tula, Russia.
 In 1921 the family briefly moved to Moscow and then settled in Tbilisi.
 In 1925 Irakly graduated from a secondary school in Tbilisi and entered the Faculty of History and Philology at Leningrad State University and the philological department of the Art History Institute.
-He studied history and philology under Boris Mikhailovich Eikhenbaum, Viktor Zhirmunsky, Lev Shcherba, Yevgeny Tarle.
+He studied history and philology under Boris Eikhenbaum, Viktor Zhirmunsky, Lev Shcherba and Yevgeny Tarle.
 In 1928 he became interested in music and worked as a lecturer for the Leningrad Philharmonic.